-at first i was depressed about that and thought the songs were ruined. then i decided to throw everything together on a double-CD that would in theory become BRAND NEW SHINY LIE. but these songs didn’t fit in at all with the ones i recorded with the right mixer settings. then i considered remixing everything in a doomed attempt to improve the sound quality, months after NUDGE YOU ALIVE was finished.
+At first I was depressed and thought the songs were ruined.
+Then I decided to throw everything together on a double-CD that would in theory become BRAND NEW SHINY LIE.
+But these songs didn’t seem to fit in at all with the ones I recorded with the right mixer settings.
+I considered remixing everything in a doomed attempt to improve the sound quality, months after NUDGE YOU ALIVE was finished.

-this hits everything i was trying to do but not able to nail on OH YOU THIS, and does it better, in less than a third of the runtime. puppet shoot puppet was recorded three weeks after i finished recording the last song on that album, and it’s such a huge leap forward it’s a little bit nuts. this is one of the few songs i tried re-recording from scratch when i thought the original recordings were too flawed to release. the remake has some interesting elements, with busier drumming, and years later it got a home on OUT-TAKES, MISFITS & OTHER THINGS. but the original has it beat in all the ways that matter.
+This hits everything I was trying to do but not always able to nail on OH YOU THIS, and does it better, in less than a third of the runtime.
+Puppet Shoot Puppet was recorded three weeks after I finished recording the last song on that album, and it’s such a huge leap forward it’s a little bit nuts.
+This is one of the few songs I tried re-recording from scratch when I thought the original recordings were too flawed to release.
+The remake has some interesting elements, with busier drumming, and years later it got a home on the MISFITS (1999 – 2007) compilation.
+But the original has it beat in all the ways that matter.

-tell me something must be one of the catchier things i’ve written on any instrument. which is funny, because it’s pretty wordy and there aren’t any hooks that repeat themselves. i’ve always liked those floaty slide guitars during the cough-and-you’ll-miss-it bridge section. lugubrious, baby was envisioned as something with sort of a salsa rhythm. when i got behind the drums i wasn’t really feeling that anymore, so i gave it more of a jazzy lilt. that i’d reached a point where i could even play the drums with a jazzy lilt was kind of surreal.
+Tell Me Something must be one of the catchier things I’ve written on any instrument.
+Which is funny, because it’s pretty wordy and there aren’t any hooks that repeat themselves.
+I’ve always liked those floaty slide guitars during the cough-and-you’ll-miss-it bridge section.
+Lugubrious, Baby was meant to have a salsa rhythm.
+When I got behind the drums I wasn’t really feeling that anymore, so I gave it more of a jazzy lilt.
+That I’d reached a point where I could even play the drums with a jazzy lilt was kind of surreal.

-for this CD i decided to avoid sequencing the songs in chronological order for the first time in well over three years, not counting a few compilations. it was kind of strange not just throwing the songs on CD in the order they were recorded, giving some real thought to what might work best as a track list for a change. i think feel-good film of the summer works really well as an ending even if it was once meant to be a beginning. it doesn’t get much louder than a whisper, but i like the lyrics and the electric/acoustic guitar drone that comes in halfway through. there was something in it that felt a little different from any other song i’d written at the time.
+For this CD I decided to avoid sequencing the songs in chronological order for the first time in well over three years, not counting a few compilations no one ever heard.
+It was kind of strange not just throwing the songs on CD in the order they were recorded, giving some real thought to what might work best as a track list for a change.
+I think Feel-Good Film of the Summer works well as an ending even if it was once meant to be a beginning.
+It doesn’t get much louder than a whisper, but I like the lyrics and the electric/acoustic guitar drone that comes in halfway through.
+There was something in there that felt a little different from any other song I’d written at the time.

-with almost every album i’ve ever made, i can tell you when i thought of the title and what it was about. this one mystifies me. i needed a name for the thing, and i came up with one, but it was as random as album titles come, and i’ve never known what it has to do with the songs or what it means.
+With almost every album I’ve ever made, I can tell you when I thought of the title and what it was all about.
+This one mystifies me.
+I needed a name for the thing, and I came up with one, but it was as random as album titles come, and I can’t for the life of me remember what (if anything) it was supposed to mean.